mars-protocol/periphery/contracts/delegator/README.md

 ## License

-Contents of this crate is open source under [GNU General Public License v3](../../LICENSE) or later.
+Contents of this crate are open source under [GNU General Public License v3](../../LICENSE) or later.